-From watching movies to playing games, socializing to exercising, your time away from work can be as exciting or relaxing as you want it to be.
+From watching movies to playing games or socializing to exercising, your time away from work can be as exciting or relaxing as you want it to be.

-Communication is more limited than when serving on a surface ship, but on port stops there’s access to mail and packages, the ability to make phone calls, and opportunities to receive email (some communication capability may also be available while submerged at communications depth).
+Communication is more limited than when serving on a surface ship, but on port stops, Sailors have access to mail and packages, the ability to make phone calls, and opportunities to receive email.